Devans90/forsalegame/Readme.md

 ## Getting Started

-### Prerequisites
-- Python 3.x
-- (Optional) Any additional packages if used in your project

-### Installation
-- Clone this repository
-- Navigate to the project directory
-- Run: RunGame.py

 ## Files in This Repository
-main.py: This is the main file to run the game. game.py: This contains the Game class, which handles the game logic. player.py: This contains the Player class and several subclasses that implement different bidding strategies.
+RunGame.py: This is the main file to run the game. forsale.py: This contains the Game class, which handles the game logic.
+TODO split out the players

 ## Built With
 Python